 1982- 1984: Rev P Playsted 1985 – 1989: Rev J Britton 1992-1996: Rev T S Penning .

 1998 – 2001: Rev D C Geddes 2002 – 2015 : Rev S C Warwick 2015- Rev A Satchell

 Music has played a significant part in the services in this Church and in the lives of us all.
 It has helped to give expression to our love for our God and has brought great beauty to our worship.

 November 1904 The church arranged to take an organ on trial from Munnew and Findlay; the ‘ Mason & Hamlin ‘ organ as used for many years.

-This organ has had 2 rebuilds 1 in 1971 by Mr K R Davis of Launceston Tasmania, and again in 1977 ( plus an extension) by Laurie Pipe Organs of Moorabin Victoria.
+This organ has had 2 rebuilds 1 in 1971 by Mr. K R Davis of Launceston Tasmania, and again in 1977 ( plus an extension) by Laurie Pipe Organs of Moorabbin Victoria.

-Throughout its 113 years The Church has ben most fortunate in enjoying the generous services of fine organists.
+Throughout its 113 years, The Church has been most fortunate in enjoying the generous services of fine organists.

 and Mr. Jack Archer -23 years service- who gave wonderful service and was a great enthusiast.